 For most people who want to own a home one day, getting a traditional mortgage becomes their only option.
 However, the United States is currently under a real estate boom with soaring home prices.
 As such, a large portion of the population can only afford to wait for a market crisis to qualify for a traditional mortgage from the bank.
-And most the of the younger generation’s parents are continuing to pay for their mortgage loan balance into their late 60s.
+And most of the younger generation’s parents are continuing to pay for their mortgage loan balance into their late 60s.

 Traditional Mortgage vs. Reverse Mortgage: An Overview